 Note: Sometimes filling your blender with a lot of frozen ingredients can cause cavitation (where things stick to the walls and above the blade and won’t blend).
 If that happens, try adding a fresh piece of fruit to the blend rather than freezing the piece of fruit in your freeze-and-store package.
 Or, try adding extra liquid or using the Twister jar.

-Have you tried it?
+Have you tried freezing your green smoothies?
 Do you have any suggestions?
 Please leave us a note in the comments below!